 While regular nightmares occur during REM sleep, there is a subtype of nightmares that occur during NREM sleep.
 These nightmares are often associated with sleepwalking and night terrors.

-If you find yourself having bad dreams that make you do things, such as sleepwalk or scream in terror, then this is “your” subtype of nightmares.
+If you find yourself having bad dreams that make you do things, such as sleepwalking or screaming in terror, then this is “your” subtype of nightmares.

-Treating your sleepwalking or night terror will often improve the dreams as well.
+Treating your sleepwalking or night terror will often improve your dreams as well.